sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Collecting all the cheat sheets](http://overapi.com) : cheat sheets for lots of programming languages
 - [C Programming](http://users.cs.cf.ac.uk/Dave.Marshall/C/CE.html)
 - [CryptoHack](https://cryptohack.org/) : Learn cryptography through challenges and tutorials.
 Has a leaderboard and new challenges are added every few months.
+- [CS50x](https://cs50.harvard.edu/x/2020/) : An introduction to the intellectual enterprises of computer science and the art of programming.
+Video lectures and problem sets that can be completed according to your pace.
 - [Programming Community Curated C++ Resources](https://hackr.io/tutorials/learn-c-plus-plus) : resources recommended by developers
 - [Deep C](https://www.slideshare.net/olvemaudal/deep-c) : very good presentation on C language
 - [Design Patterns: Elements of Reusable Object-Oriented Software](https://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612) : aka the "Gang Of Four" book, or GOF
-- [Dynamic programming - PrismoSkills](http://prismoskills.appspot.com/lessons/Dynamic_Programming/Chapter_01_-_Introduction.jsp) : very good resource if want to learn how to solve DP problems.
+- [Dynamic programming - PrismoSkills](http://prismoskills.appspot.com/lessons/Dynamic_Programming/Chapter_01_-_Introduction.jsp) : very good resource if you want to learn how to solve DP problems.
 - [Flexbox Froggy](https://flexboxfroggy.com) : a game that teaches you how to use CSS flexbox properties
 - [Git from the inside out](https://maryrosecook.com/blog/post/git-from-the-inside-out)
 - [Head First Design Patterns](https://www.amazon.com/Head-First-Design-Patterns-Brain-Friendly/dp/0596007124)